xrrocha/kmemimg/README.md

             try {
                 eventSourcing.append(command) // Serialize; retry internally if needed } catch (e: Exception) {
-                // Note: no attempt to rollback: this is irrecoverable logger.severe("Error persisting command: ${e.message ?: e.toString()}")
+                // Note: no attempt to rollback: this is unrecoverable logger.severe("Error persisting command: ${e.message ?: e.toString()}")
                 // No further processing; start over when serialization is restored throw e